-These apartments are owned and managed by the University, generally within a few blocks of the campus.
-Accommodations vary from studio to two-bedroom apartments, with rents based on the size and location of each and whether furnishings and/or utilities are included.
-These are the only University accommodations for which married applicants with children are eligible.
-Leases for these apartments are generally written for one year, and dates do not necessarily correspond to the Academic Calendar.
+Real Estate Management properties (REM) include apartments owned, managed, and serviced by the University, generally within a few blocks of the campus.
+Accommodations vary from studio to three-bedroom apartments, with rents based on the size of the apartment and what furnishings and/or utilities, if any, are included.
+These are the only University accommodations for which students with children are eligible.
+Many of the units are suitable for student sharing.